DmcpEI/DataScience-Project/README.md

 ## Introduction

-This project documents our journey in implementing and evaluating various machine learning algorithms to uncover patterns and insights from a complex dataset.
+This project documents our journey in implementing and evaluating various machine learning algorithms to uncover patterns and insights from the 2020 CDC survey dataset.
 Our goal is to demonstrate the transformative potential of machine learning in data analytics.

+## Phases of the Project

+### Problem Formulation

+In the Problem Formulation phase, we articulate a clear definition of the problem addressed by the dataset, outlining the goals and objectives of the ensuing data analysis.

+### Data Analysis and Cleansing

+In this phase, we delve into pre-processing tasks, describing the dataset’s origins and any preparatory steps undertaken.
+The report elucidates data cleansing and normalization/standardization processes.
+Moreover, we navigate through Exploratory Data Analysis (EDA), elucidating descriptive statistics and visualizations employed to comprehend the data.
+Techniques used include:

+- **Descriptive Statistics**: Histograms and correlation analysis.
+- **Dimension Reduction**: Both linear (e.g., PCA) and non-linear (e.g., UMAP) methods.

+Initial insights gleaned from EDA are discussed, and hypotheses are formulated for further testing.

+### Model Selection

+This phase entails feature engineering, generating a minimum of 10 new features, initiating model selection, and evaluating suitable model validation methods, all meticulously justified.

 ## Algorithms and Techniques